 - Additional rules for Amateur competitors include:

-- Amateur competitors without a valid NDCA number will be asked to register at the competition before they are permitted to dance.
-They will be charged the NDCA registration fee plus an additional $20 processing fee.
+- Amateur competitors without a valid NDCA number will be required to register at the competition before they are permitted to dance.

 - An amateur couple’s age classification is determined by: 1) the age of the older partner for Pre-Teen, Junior, Youth, and Adult classifications or 2) the age of the younger partner for Senior classification.